hknd23/DeepLearningCausal/README.md

 ### Example 1

-We employ data from a pilot survey response questionnaire (administered online) to obtain the CATE from the S-learner, T-learner and X-learner models that are each estimated using ensemble learning and deep neural networks.
+We employ data from a pilot survey response questionnaire (administered online) to obtain the CATE from the S-learner, T-learner X-learner, and R-learner models that are each estimated using ensemble learning and deep neural networks.
 This survey response sample incorporates a vignette survey experiment fielded in India.
 The vignette describes a crisis scenario between country A and B where the leader of country B proposes the necessity of fighting a war with country A. After reading this vignette, respondents are then randomly assigned to the control group or to a binary treatment "strong leader" indicator variable.
 The treatment variable captures a hawkish policy prescription to the said international crisis by a strong populist leader as opposed to a centrist, non-populist leader.

 After being randomly assigned to the control group or the treatment, the respondents are asked whether or not they are willing to support the policy decision to fight a war against country A. This generates the binary "support war" dependent variable coded as 1 for respondents who support the policy decision of fighting a war against country A; it is coded as 0 otherwise.
 We also recorded the vignette screen time latency and conducted factual manipulation checks to assess the engagement of respondents--or, in other words, compliance--with the treatment.
 This permits operationalization of the binary "compliance" coded as 1 for respondents who understood and followed the instructions associated with the strong leader treatment and thus fully complied with this treatment; it is coded as 0 for “noncompliers”.
 The survey response dataset also includes numerous other covariates summarized in the following table.